In a market as competitive as life sciences, your employer brand is key to securing top talent13 Mar, 20238 Minutes

 Company channels aside, tapping into the networks of your employees has the potential to increase your reach tenfold.
 The top way people discover new job opportunities is through referrals, and influencer marketing techniques tell us that people are more likely to trust a recommendation when it’s coming from an individual compared to a business entity.
 Effective use of this powerful resource can allow your existing team to populate your talent pipeline.

 Consistency is the most important factor when it comes to building an impactful and sustainable employer brand, and with any marketing activity you’re unlikely to see meaningful results overnight.

-For guidance on how you can reach your ideal candidates, devise the right message to market, stand out against your competitors, and gain an advantage when it comes to attracting top life science talent to your organisation, reach out to our client services team here, or connect with me directly on LinkedIn.
+For guidance on how you can reach your ideal candidates, devise the right message to market, stand out against your competitors, and gain an advantage when it comes to attracting top life science talent to your organisation, get in contact with us today.